How to create and use audiences in Google Analytics 4 (GA4)

 Example Custom Audience Report

-You may already know about the benefits of linking various Google Marketing Platform tools like Data Studio, Ads, DV360, SA360, Optimize, and more to activate on audiences.
-With a product like Google Ads linked to the GA4 property, GA4 audiences will be automatically available in Google Ads to use for remarketing and/or prospecting.
+You may already know about the benefits of linking various Google Marketing Platform tools like Data Studio, Google Ads, Display & Video 360, Search Ads 360, and more to activate on audiences.
+With a product like Google Ads linked to the Google Analytics 4 property, audiences will be automatically available in Google Ads to use for remarketing or prospecting.